 - Prominent Landmarks: Midtown Manhattan, Empire State, Statue of Liberty.

 - Indoor or out: Indoor Only

-It is still a very good experience, It just lacks compared to the other two.
-You can see how hard they have tried to make up for that with the bells and whistles but really it doesn’t make up for the disappointing of Main event.
+It is still a very good experience, It is just lacking compared to the others.
+You can see how hard they have tried to make up for that, with the bells and whistles, but really it doesn’t make up for the disappointment of the Main Event.